Robotic-Decision-Making-Lab/auv_controllers/auv_control_demos/individual_controller/README.md

    ```

    This output also demonstrates that the ISMC is functional.
 Any changes to
-   the reference command or state are reflected by the output of this topic.
+   the reference command or state are reflected in the output of this topic.

 ### Files used for this demo